massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 This tutorial is divided into several parts:

-see :ref:`writing-sc`.

-- Writing your smart-contract
+- :ref:`writing-sc` will show you how to write Massa smart-contracts
-- Putting your smart-contract on the blockchain
+- :ref:`sending-sc` will show you how to send your smart-contract to the Massa blockchain
-- Interacting with your smart-contract
+- :ref:`interacting` will show you how to interact with your smart-contract
-- Creating your first dApp
+- :ref:`dapp` will get you through the process of creating your first dApp
-- Hosting your dApp on Massa decentralized web
+- :ref:`hosting` will show you how to host your dApp on Massa's decentralized web

 You can find the complete project `here <https://github.com/massalabs/tictactoe-poc>`__.